hmseeb/leadrscribe/README.md

 ### System Requirements/Recommendations

-The following are recommendations for running Handy on your own machine.
+The following are recommendations for running LeadrScribe on your own machine.
 If you don't meet the system requirements, the performance of the application may be degraded.
 We are working on improving the performance across all kinds of computers and hardware.

 **For Whisper Models:**
 - **macOS**: M series Mac, Intel Mac